StrumentiResistenti/MagmaFS/README.md

 # MagmaFS

 Magma is a **distributed network filesystem** for Linux.
 By distributed we mean that **Magma spreads data across a cluster** (called a *lava network*) of nodes (called *volcanos*).
+Each object managed by Magma (being it a file, a directory, a symlink, ...) is called *flare*.
 Each volcano holds a *slice of the SHA1 keyspace*.
-When a file is stored inside Magma, its path is hashed to produce an SHA1 key.
-The volcano node that holds the slice of the SHA1 keyspace that the key belongs to will host the file.
+When a flare is stored inside Magma, its path is hashed to produce an SHA1 key.
+The volcano node that holds the slice of the SHA1 keyspace that the key belongs to will host the flare.

 This design has been conceived to *overcome the well known problems bound to the presence of single point of failure roles* like master nodes, name nodes and so on.